Skip to content

 4. Installs session hooks for supported agents

 If no agents are detected, falls back to Claude Code configuration.
-See archcore init for the deep dive.
+Safe to re-run — .archcore/settings.json is left untouched and MCP/hook writes are idempotent.

 Check .archcore/ structure and document health.